-The spruce spider mite (Acari: Tetranychidae, Oligonychus unuguis (Jacobi)) lives in all areas of Virginia and is widely distributed throughout the temperate regions of the United States and Canada.
-It attacks spruce, arborvitae, juniper, hemlock, pine, Douglas fir, Fraser fir, and larch, among others.
+Spider mites (Family Tetranychidae; Order Acari) are not insects; they are more closely related to spiders, harvestmen (also called “daddy longlegs”), and ticks.
+The spruce spider mite, Oligonychus unuguis (Jacobi) (Fig. 1), lives in all areas of Virginia and is widely distributed throughout the temperate regions of the United States and Canada.
+This mite attacks spruce, arborvitae, juniper, hemlock, pine, Douglas fir, Fraser fir, and larch, among other conifers.

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.